-- 86. Given the increased risk for short-term bank and building society deposits as a result of bail-in legislation, the Authority aims to diversify into more secure asset classes during 2018/19. - 87.
+- 80. Given the increased risk for short-term bank and building society deposits as a result of bail-in legislation, the Authority aims to diversify into more secure asset classes during 2018/19. - 81.
+The Treasury Management Strategy Team is aware of several risk areas relating to Brexit.
+Work is being undertaken to try to identify and quantify those risks, which will be reported accordingly. - 82.
 The weighted average maturity (WAM) of in-house deposits as at 30 November 2017 was 232 days.
-This was made up of £47.1m of instant access balances with a maturity of 1 day, and £339.8m of deposits with a WAM of 264 days. - 88.
+This was made up of £47.1m of instant access balances with a maturity of 1 day, and £339.8m of deposits with a WAM of 264 days. - 83.
 The in-house WAM has increased from 210 days, reported on 30 November 2016.
-The small increase in WAM is mainly due to a higher investment balance on the 30 November 2017 than on the same day in 2016 meaning a larger proportion of the portfolio could be committed long term while still ensuring sufficient liquidity. - 89.
+The small increase in WAM is mainly due to a higher investment balance

+- on the 30 November 2017 than on the same day in 2016 meaning a larger proportion of the portfolio could be committed long term while still ensuring sufficient liquidity. - 84.
 With continued uncertainty over the timing of further rises in the base rate, the TMST will aim to maintain the balance between longer-term deposits with local authorities and short-term secured and unsecured deposits with high credit quality financial institutions.
 Money Market Funds will continue to be utilised for instant access cash.
-This approach will maintain a degree of certainty about the investment returns for a proportion of the portfolio, while also enabling the

-Treasury Management team to respond to any increases in interest rates in the short-term.

-- 90. The Council maintain the option to invest directly in UK Government Gilts, T-bills, Certificates of Deposits and other Sovereign Bonds, use of such instruments remains dependent upon custody arrangements.
-If availability of acceptable credit worthy institutions is reduced, the Council may use the Debt Management Office Deposit Facility and will continue to prioritise security and liquidity of assets over investment returns. - 91.
+This approach will maintain a degree of certainty about the investment returns for a proportion of the portfolio, while also enabling the Treasury Management team to respond to any increases in interest rates in the short-term. - 85.
+The Council maintain the option to invest directly in UK Government Gilts, T-bills, Certificates of Deposits and other Sovereign Bonds, use of such instruments remains dependent upon custody arrangements.
+If availability of acceptable credit worthy institutions is reduced, the Council may use the Debt Management Office Deposit Facility and will continue to prioritise security and liquidity of assets over investment returns. - 86.
 It is proposed that any further changes required to the Annual Treasury Management Strategy & Annual Investment Strategy, continue to be delegated to the Chief Finance Officer in consultation with the Leader of the Council and Cabinet Member for Finance.